ampl/ampl.github.io/docs/source/solvers/cbc/options.md

       Whether to read or generate variable / constraint / objective names:

       0 - No names
-      1 - Only provide names if at least one of .col / .row name files was written by AMPL (AMPL options auxfiles, <solver>_auxfiles) 2 - Read names from AMPL, but provide generic names otherwise 3 - Provide generic names.
+      1 - (Default) Only provide names if at least one of .col / .row name files was written by AMPL (AMPL: `option [<solver>_]auxfiles rc;`) 2 - Read names from AMPL, but create generic names if not provided 3 - Create generic names.

 cvt:plapprox:domain (plapprox:domain, plapproxdomain)
       For piecewise-linear approximated functions, both arguments and result